axelyamel01/OMVPushInterface/README.md

 ## Release notes:

+- 2024.11.23:
+    * Fixed issue when package version is not vailable and produced a `None` check failure.
+    * Added feature to automatically collect the IP address from the system if the IP and hostname aren't provided.
 - 2023.05.21:
     * Replaced data collectors registry with a new section in config file called collector.
 Check the [README file](/DataCollectors/README.md) for data collectors to understand the new format.
     * Fixed a bug in the updates available collector when dependicies weren't available.